kfayzullin/mia-tracking/README.md

     });
 ```

-- Using native modules for the tracking providers in JavaScript
+- Using native modules for the tracking providers in JavaScript: SessionDetection.js
-    SessionDetection.js
 ```
     var payload = {
         sessionId: this.generateNewSessionId(),